GDPR and Customer IAM

 Privacy by Design is not a zero sum effort.
 Companies and services that take privacy to their heart will acquire the trust of their customers.
 With a good trust relationship comes improved revenue and customer acquisition.

-Customer Identity and Access Management (IAM) is one of the tools a data protection officer (DPO) should be familiar with.
-CIAM solutions like Ubisecure Identity Server can help DPOs build services that comply to the GDPR consent management and other privacy oriented laws and regulations.
+The time is now to deploy technical solutions that can help your organisation to achieve compliance.
+Customer Identity and Access Management (IAM) is a key technology a CEO, data protection officer (DPO), chief digital officer (CDO), business development or digitalisation project leader should be familiar with.
+CIAM solutions like Ubisecure Identity Platform can help companies build services that comply to the GDPR and other privacy oriented laws and regulations.

 The end user ability to control information that a service collects and stores is at the heart of the privacy.
 If your online services are collecting information about the users, you should also let them control, verify and modify that information.
 Ubisecure Identity Platform offers extensive self-service interfaces where end users can easily access their information from a single place.
 The Identity Platform can be connected to several identity repositories you might have and present this information in a centralised way.